HAYVENO/SweatMap/README.md

 - View a list of logged exercise sessions with details such as distance, duration, and speed.
 - Save and persist your sess

-## Skills Showcased

-**A. Geolocation and Mapping:** SweatMap uses the Geolocation API alongside the OpenStreetMap library to allow users to log exercise sessions on a map, showcasing my ability to work with location-based web technologies and integrate third-party APIs.

-**B. Local Storage:** SweatMap uses local storage to save exercise data on the user's device, allowing them to access their workout history offline and providing a seamless user experience.

-**C. Responsive Design:** I'd say I put in the most work here.
-SweatMap is designed to be responsive and work on a variety of devices, including desktop, mobile, and tablet.
-This showcases the ability to create visually appealing, responsive layouts using modern UI techniques.
-I part of web-dev I really love.

-**D. Object-Oriented Programming:** Utilized OOP and classes in the development of SweatMap, showcasing skills in software design and development.

 ### Technologies Used

 - HTML5